D'atri spaces of type k and related classes of geometries concerning jacobi operators: Introduction and Preliminaries

 $\mathfrak{C}$-spaces were introduced by J.~Berndt and L.Vanhecke in \cite {B-V.92}.
-By definition, $M$ is a \emph{$\mathfrak{C}$-space} if the eigenvalues of $R_{\gamma _{v}^{\prime }(t)}$ are constant along each geodesic.
-For locally symmetric spaces this is always the case, so $ \mathfrak{C}$-spaces are another natural generalization of locally symmetric spaces.
-On the other hand, in the case of rank one it was shown in \cite{D01} that $\frak{C}$-spaces of Iwasawa type are symmetric.
-Moreover, Damek-Ricci spaces are spaces of Iwasawa type and algebraic rank 1 and the non-symmetric ones were the first examples of D'Atri spaces which are not $\mathfrak{C}$-spaces~\cite{B-Tr-V}.
+By definition, $M$ is a \emph{$\mathfrak{C}$-space} if for each geodesic $\gamma ,$ the eigenvalues of $R_{\gamma _{v}^{\prime }(t)}$ are constant along $\gamma _{v}(t)$.
+For locally symmetric spaces this is always the case, so $\mathfrak{C}$-spaces are another natural generalization of locally symmetric spaces.
+In the last section we describe $\frak{C}$-spaces as those whose geodesic symmetries preserve the eigenvalues of Jacobi operators (Proposition \ref{pro:C-cha}).
+In the case of Iwasawa type spaces of rank one it was shown in \cite{D01} that $\frak{C}$-spaces are symmetric.
+Moreover, Damek-Ricci spaces are rank one spaces of Iwasawa type and the non-symmetric ones were the first examples of D'Atri spaces which are not $\mathfrak{C}$-spaces~\cite{B-Tr-V}.
 However, it is an open question whether a $\mathfrak{C}$-space is a D'Atri space.